obvonage/deved-platform/content/blog/en/low-code-and-no-code-what-option-is-best-for-you.md

 * Targets: Developers
 * Coding Experience: Very little (could search for code samples to use)
-* App Complexity: You can extend the "out-of-the-box" functionality of the application
+* App Complexity: You can extend the "out-of-the-box" functionality of the application and maintenance is easier
 * They are primarily used for Rapid Application Development.

 ### No-Code

 * Targets: Business Users
 * Coding Experience: None
-* App Complexity: Stuck with the "out-of-the-box" features/functionality
+* App Complexity: Limited with the "out-of-the-box" features/functionality
 * They are primarily used for Self-service applications that can be maintained in-house.

 ## Use cases of Low-Code and No-Code development platform